amoorinet/Python_Training/Explanation/GitHub.md

 # Create new project folder
 mkdir -Force "C:\python\new_project"
 cd "C:\python\new_project"
+or navigate to any exist Folder in your local PC
 # Initialize project
 echo "# my-project" > README.md
 git init